AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-document-integrations-cannot-see-folders-in-onedrive.md

 ---
-title: "Document integrations: Cannot see all folders in OneDrive"
+title: 'Document integrations: Cannot see all folders in OneDrive'
-description: "When a user attempts to access a document through the OneDrive integration in Workfront, the user cannot see all of the OneDrive folders, and cannot access documents in the missing folders."
+description: When a user attempts to access a document through the OneDrive integration in Workfront, the user cannot see all of the OneDrive folders, and cannot access documents in the missing folders.
 feature: Digital Content and Documents
 hidefromtoc: yes
+exl-id: 4e8262b3-5a84-4532-af5f-eddc8d8e622f
 ---
 # Document integrations: Cannot see all folders in [!DNL OneDrive]

 >[!NOTE]